mlcdf/vanity-imports/README.md

 Generate HTML pages that allows you to set ["custom" or "vanity" import paths](https://golang.org/doc/go1.4#canonicalimports) for your Go packages using the `go-import` meta tag ([read the specs](https://golang.org/cmd/go/#hdr-Remote_import_paths)).

-For example, this package is import path is `go.mlcdf.fr/vanity-imports` (instead of `github.com/mlcdf/vanity-imports`).
+For example, this package import path is `go.mlcdf.fr/vanity-imports` (instead of `github.com/mlcdf/vanity-imports`).

 ## Highlights